skylight-hq/skylight.digital/pages/toolkits/digital_talent_management/10_hiring.md

 Look for red flags, like an applicant who has:

 - No demonstrable experience for the position they're applying for
-- A history of switching jobs too frequently &mdash; while it's common to switch jobs frequently in technology, someone who's moved on every few months might be a problem
+- A history of switching jobs too frequently — while it's common to switch jobs frequently in technology, someone who's moved on every few months might be a problem

 <div class="callout--note" markdown="1">
 ### Resume review resources